 Abbie moved to Park City in June 2011 for the mountain lifestyle and works for Athletic Republic as a speed and agility trainer.

 Camp runs 9:00am-3:00pm each day and campers need to bring their own equipment and lunch each day.

 • Reversible Nike practice jerseyShow Less See More Camp Details

 A detailed camper registration packet containing check-in location, health/release forms, emergency contact info, and a list of things to bring will be emailed to all registered campers prior to camp.
 Our health and release forms do not require a doctor's signature and they will be collected on the first day of camp.
 What to bring:

 - Lacrosse Stick(s)

 - Each Camper receives a reversible jersey

-All campers check-in at ECKER HILL MIDDLE SCHOOL at 8:45am Monday, August 6th.
+All campers check-in at 8:45am Monday, August 5th.
 Please have your signed health and release forms ready to be collected.
 Camp begins at 9:00am.